mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 	  --cleanup \
           /data/databases/geNomad_db/

 The detailed explanation of this step can be found [here](https://portal.nersc.gov/genomad/pipeline.html#annotate).
-Check now the ``X_virus_genes.tsv`` file:
+Check now the ``geNomad_annotation_results/combined_annotate/combined_genes.tsv`` file:

-??? done "Does any of the identified viruses use an alternative genetic code?"
+ ??? done "1.
+"Does any of the identified viruses use an alternative genetic code?"
-    We find 2 viruses ....
+    No, all the viruses use the standard genetic code (translation table 11).

-??? done "Are any of the identified viruses encoding proteins that enable integration into the bacterial genome?"
+ ??? done "2.
+"Are any of the identified viruses encoding proteins that enable integration into the bacterial genome (integrases)?"
-    Yes, X ....
+    Yes, at least 7 viruses encode integrases (GPD_74496, GPD_79092, ELGV_14024, CS_100, CS_659, CS_1726 and CS_2284)

 **Note:** Genetic code 11 (translation table 11) is the standard code used for Bacteria, Archaea, prokaryotic viruses and chloroplast proteins.

 ??? done
 > Which bacteriophage are we looking for?
->
+> CS_2284: A predicted complete **_Clostridium_** phage, belonging to the **_Caudoviricetes**_ class, that can integrate into the host genome.